jordond/SIGO/docs/scripts.md

 | `--all` (default) | Lint all `*.kt` and `*.kts` files, excluding `build/` and `generated/` |
 | `--staged`        | Lint only git-staged Kotlin files                                      |

-Pass `-F` to auto-fix violations (e.g., `./sigo lint --staged -F`).
+Pass `-F` to auto-fix (e.g., `./sigo lint --staged -F`).

 **Script:** `scripts/ktlint.sh`

 ### `./sigo fix`

-Runs the pre-commit hook which formats staged shell scripts with `shfmt` and lints staged Kotlin files with ktlint.
+Runs the pre-commit hook: formats staged shell scripts with `shfmt`, then lints staged Kotlin files with ktlint.

 ```
-./sigo fix          # Fix staged files only
+./sigo fix          # staged files only
-./sigo fix --all    # Fix all Kotlin files + format all shell scripts
+./sigo fix --all    # all Kotlin files + all shell scripts
 ```

-When `--all` is passed, the script runs ktlint with `-F` on every Kotlin file and `shfmt -w -i 4` on all scripts.
-Without `--all` it delegates to the pre-commit hook.
+With `--all`, runs ktlint `-F` on every Kotlin file and `shfmt -w -i 4` on all scripts.
+Without it, delegates to the pre-commit hook.

 ---